-Many people tend to think that contacting a locksmith is all the need to get full security for their home or automobile.
+Many people tend to think that contacting a locksmith is all they need to get full security for their home or automobile.
 But what they may not realize is that they can be lured into some kind of a scam.
-Locksmith scams target vehicle and home owners all around the world and it is done when the consumer is at their most vulnerable, like in an immediate service requirement or in emergency.
+Locksmith scams target vehicle and homeowners all around the world and it is done when the consumer is at their most vulnerable, like in an immediate service requirement or in an emergency.

-So, what you should do to avoid such Locksmith Scam?
-Below we have appended 5 important tips that will help you avoid getting embroiled in such scams:
+Below we have appended five important tips that will help you avoid getting embroiled in such scams:

 Just finding one over a classified site or any other source does not mean that they are legit locksmith service providers.
 You need to ensure to go through a thorough search, to find full details about them.
 Check their site completely, what service they provide, which area they cover, and also see their reviews where you can get a glimpse of user reviews of how they perform.
 When you are looking for a locksmith, then it is necessary that it must be a local, and so this should be your prime factor in search.

 Make sure that even before the locksmith arrives, you check their address, and other business details, accreditation and so.
 Every service provider must be approved by the relevant regulatory body, and it is an important aspect that you must look into.
 Call the locksmith, ask for their business establishment details, like since when they are in business, where they or their technicians are based (again, checking the address), whether they are licensed and what the registered name of the business is, and other such information.

 - Check Their Vehicle And Ask For Their ID

 When the locksmith arrives at your door, ask for their license, identity verification and also do a quick inspection of their vehicle, which must be marked with the company’s logo and name.
 Before the technician starts their work, get a written estimate from them.

 Low price and process.
 What does that mean?